Dominic Smith Player Props: Nationals vs. Brewers

 Brewers Pitching Rankings

-- The Brewers' 4.07 team ERA ranks 12th among all league pitching staffs.
+- The Brewers have a 4.09 team ERA that ranks 12th among all league pitching staffs.

+- Brewers pitchers combine to give up 136 total home runs at a clip of 1.3 per game (to rank 25th in the league).

-- The right-hander last pitched on Wednesday against the Cincinnati Reds, when he threw six innings, allowing two earned runs while giving up three hits.
+- His last time out was on Wednesday against the Cincinnati Reds, when the right-hander tossed six scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.